wallacesintra/qraphQLAndroid/README.md

 ## Challenges Faced

 - **Testing**: I was not able to test all the view models and classes.
-I followed the official documentation and examples to write tests for the application.
+I wrote some UI test and unit tests,  I followed the official documentation and examples to write tests for the application.
 - **Complete feature implementation**: Due to time constraints, I was not able to implement all the features of the application.
 I don't implement the create student and display detailed info about a student features.
 - **Complete UI**: Due to time constraints, I was not able to complete all the UI components and screens.
 I focused on implementing the core features of the application.
 - **Dependency Injection**: Setting up Koin for dependency injection required some time to understand and implement correctly.
 I followed the official documentation and examples to set it up.